Taufiq Kasrun

-Taufiq Kasrun (born 12 October 1985) is an Indonesian professional footballer who plays as a centre-back for Liga 2 club PSKC Cimahi.
+Taufiq Kasrun (born 12 October 1985) is an Indonesian professional football coach and former player who is currently head coach of Cimahi Putra.

 Club career

 Hizbul Wathan FC

 In 2021, Kasrun signed a contract with Indonesian Liga 2 club Hizbul Wathan.
 He made his league debut on 27 September against Persijap Jepara.
 On 25 October 2021, Kasrun scored his first goal for Hizbul Wathan against PSG Pati in the 11th minute at the Manahan Stadium, Surakarta.